How to set up delivery options on my Webshop

 Multiple options

-If you want the same options to be available to everyone regardless of country, you can just add your delivery options to the 'Rest of the world' zone.
-Don't forget though, if you later create a new zone and assign a country to it, none of the 'Rest of the world' options will be available to customers from that country.
+If you want the same delivery options to apply globally, you can simply add them to the 'Rest of the world' zone.
+However, keep in mind that if you later create a new zone and assign countries to it, customers from those countries will no longer see the options set under 'Rest of the world'.

-A common trend would be to create a zone for your home country e.g. UK and then a zone for a wider region e.g. Europe and then use the 'Rest of the world' for everything else.
+A common setup is to create a zone for your home country (e.g. United Kingdom), another for a broader region like Europe, and then use “Rest of the world” for all remaining locations.

 - Click on the ‘Add delivery zone’ button